SnigdhaPSharma/airbnb-new-york/README.md

 # Airbnb New York Data Analysis Project
-Analysis of the Airbnb rentals in New York Neighbourhoods
+Analysis of the Airbnb rentals in New York Neighbourhoods using Python libraries.

 ## Overview